 Blogging can help generate more leads, foster trust with your readers, and improve rankings on search engines.
 From planning to search engine optimization to promotion, there are tools available to maximize your blogging efforts.

-In this post, we'll look at tools that help you write better, publish faster, and rank higher on Google so that you can attract more visitors and quality leads to your blog.
+In this post, we'll look at some tools that help you write better, publish faster, and rank higher on search engines, so you can attract more visitors and quality leads to your blog.

 - Make My Persona

 - Google Trends

 - Twitter Topics

 - Design Wizard